David Grabosky, Board Chair

 Long’s many civic and volunteer activities include Leadership Florida, Leadership Broward, Broward County Housing Authority, Florida Atlantic University’s President’s Broward Council, FAU National Alumni Association, FAU Foundation, Broward County Planning Council, Executives’ Association of Fort Lauderdale, and the Winterfest Boat Parade.
 Long earned an Associate of Arts from Broward College and a Bachelor of Science from Florida Atlantic University.
 He was recognized by Broward College as an outstanding alumnus in 2016, inducting him into the Broward College Hall of Distinction

-Renée Trincanello, Associate Executive Director (Fort Lauderdale)
+Renée Trincanello, Chief Operating Officer (Fort Lauderdale)

 Reneé began as a masters level intern in the Covenant House Addiction Management Program.
 She was hired full time in September 2002.
 Renée has worked in a variety of clinical roles including Family Counseling Therapist, Residential Floor Therapist, Clinical Services Coordinator and Director of Special Services.
 She became a licensed clinical social worker in 2007.
 Reneé currently serves as the Associate Executive Director and has direct oversight of all program services, clinical services, training and grants administration.
 She also provides support to the Human Resources, Finance and Development departments.

 Cathy Branch, Director of Grants & Administration

 Cathy has been at CHF since March 1985.
 She has a B.S. in Public Administration from University of D.C.
 In her role she oversees grants and contracts for the agency, as well as administrative services.
 Cathy lives in Coconut Creek and has three children and five grandchildren

 Nelson Bogren, Director of Training (Fort Lauderdale)